gek169/Simple_ISA/README.md

 # Simple, Embeddable, Performant Virtual Machine Language

-SISA16 is an extremely lightweight high-performance minimal virtual machine designed to replace languages like Lua for program extension.
+SISA16 is an extremely lightweight high-performance minimal virtual machine designed not only to replace languages like Lua and WebAssembly for program extension, but also to provide a common high-performance computing platform on new architectures.

-In this repository i have provided the assembler, disassembler, debugger, and even a small round-robin kernel.
+In this repository i have provided the assembler, emulator, disassembler, debugger, and an example kernel and standard library.

-it executes identically on every major platform and computer architecture.
+The assembler has the emulator built-in so that programs can be executed as scripts.

 Platforms Tested and confirmed for 100% compliance: